-During the 2019-2020 bar year, ethics attorneys Ellen Pitluk and Rita Alister returned approximately 5,500 calls to the Ethics Helpline, with more than 95% of calls returned within 24 hours.
+During the 2020-2021 bar year, ethics attorneys Ellen Pitluk and Rita Alister returned approximately 5,000 calls to the Ethics Helpline.
 These calls ranged from simple inquiries to complex ethical questions that involved hours of research and discussion.
 The most commonly asked questions relate to conflicts of interest, confidentiality, safekeeping property, termination of representation, candor to the tribunal and fairness in adjudicatory proceedings, communicating with represented persons, fee-splitting or engaging in business with non-lawyers, advertising and solicitation, and the duty to report misconduct.